lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 ![baby being blessed](https://www.churchofjesuschrist.org/imgs/01948f324b3011edb8dfeeeeac1eac2405e63181/full/%21500%2C/0/default)

+18.3

+## Participation in an Ordinance or Blessing

 Those who perform or participate in an ordinance or blessing must have the necessary priesthood authority and be worthy.
 Generally, the standard of worthiness is that associated with holding a temple recommend.
 However, as guided by the Spirit and the instructions in this chapter, bishops and stake presidents may allow fathers and husbands who hold the necessary priesthood office to perform or participate in some ordinances and blessings even if they are not fully temple worthy.
 A priesthood holder who has unresolved serious sins should not participate.

 Generally, only priesthood leaders and other priesthood holders who are close family members and friends participate in an ordinance or blessing.